 Alternative 1 retains the closure dates of November 1 - April 30 and June 1 - July 31.
-If a closed recreational season for greater amberjack deters fishermen from making a fishing trip, then Alternative 1 would likely have the greatest positive impacts on the physical environment because it results in the smallest number of fishing days open (21 days).
+While not projected based on historical catch data (Table 2.1.1), this alternative allows for a potential season of 120 days.
+Both Preferred Alternative 2 (open September - October) and Alternative 3 (open September and May) could result in a potential maximum season length of 61 days, even though projected season analyses indicate a length of 56 and 48 days respectively (Table 2.1.1).
+Relative to Preferred Alternative 2 and Alternative 3, Alternative 1 would likely have the largest impact on the physical environment, because the potential maximum number days of allowable harvest under Alternative 1 could result in relatively more fishing effort and fishing gear interactions with the physical environment.
 However, it is expected effort would shift to one or multiple other species.
 Additionally, it has been shown in recent years that greater amberjack is becoming a popular recreational catch and release species.

-Preferred Alternative 2 (open September - October) is projected to result in a 56 day fishing season and Alternative 3 (open September and May) is projected to result in a 48 day fishing season.
-The comparison of the various fixed closed seasons and their associated fishing days can be found in Table 2.1.1.
-The alternatives in Action 1 will change the times of the year that recreational fishing for greater amberjack occurs.
-However, any impacts to the physical environment are expected to be minor because modifications to this specific fixed closed season will not change the fishing methods used or alter the current execution of the reef fish fishery as a whole.
+The alternatives in Action 1 would change the times of the year that recreational fishing for greater amberjack occurs.
+However, any impacts to the physical environment are expected to be minor because modifications to this specific fixed closed season would not change the fishing methods used or alter the current execution of the reef fish fishery as a whole.
 It is expected catch and release for greater amberjack would continue, even if the season is closed.